Stuycs-K/finalproject-09-goihman-ben-choi-andrew-zhu-michelle/DEVLOG-Ben.md

 Worked on making the brute force mask attack, so all possible combos not just the ones in the word list - 30 min
 ### 2025-05-27 - Added testing
-Worked on adding comprehensive testing to the codebase working to make sure we can see if we do any breaking changes - 1 hour
+Worked on adding comprehensive testing to the codebase working to make sure we can see if we do any breaking changes - 1 hour Make a test zip bomb and test what info we can get from python easily - 20 min.